-Background: With the graphic death of George Floyd under the knee of a police officer detaining him, the continuation of Coronavirus virus’ spread, and the school year ending, my students had a lot on their minds– from the items mentioned above, to a friend moving, to the annoyance at being at home more than they imagined this Summer, there was a lot for them to think about.
+Background: With the horrific death of George Floyd and shooting of Breonna Taylor, the continuation of Coronavirus virus’ spread, and the school year ending, my students had a lot on their minds.
+The history and present of racial harm and wounds, questions of what was necessary for healing of great wrong done in our society, to their everyday: having a friend moving, to the annoyance at being at home more than they imagined this Summer, there was a lot for them to think about.

-On Instagram, and other social media, students posted about such current events, missing friends.
-Some attended protests.
-Some wondered why people were rioting and were frustrated.
+On Instagram, and other social media, students posted about such current events, and missing friends.
+Some attended local protests.
+Some wondered why they saw reports of rioting in other cities, and were frustrated.
 Some were still staying firmly in place, feeling the vulnerability of them or their family member’s potential to catch the virus.
-And More than a few wondered when “normal” would be coming by again.
+And more than a few wondered when “normal” would be coming by again.

 The conversation after the sermon was fruitful.